laaksomavrick/c-lisp/README.md

 # c-lisp
-A lisp variant written using C99 as an exercise to learn basic C.
+A lisp-y language variant written using C99 as an exercise to learn basic C.